In 2004, Lawrence Rowe’s 302 was voted the best innings by a Jamaican, ahead of George Headley’s 223 and 107 © Getty Images

 Rowe and Kallicharran kept making merry at the expense of the English bowlers.
 They matched each other stroke for stroke, and carried on past the lunch and tea intervals.
 Rowe had already reached his hundred, and Kallicharran followed him there within no time.
 By the time Greig found his way past Kallicharran’s defense, the little man had scored a 191-ball 119 with 18 strokes to the fence.
 The two had added 249 runs in 251 minutes in an exhilarating display of batting.
 It was also a new second-wicket record partnership for West Indies against England, going past the 228 set by Bob Nunes and George Headley.

 Rowe was not going anywhere, though.
 He raced to 200 — the second one in his career, and his first since his debut Test.
 He lost Clive Lloyd, again to Greig, and Vanburn Holder kept him company at stumps on day three.
-Rowe was on 202, and West Indies were 394 for three, a single run behind England.
+Rowe was on 202, and West Indies were 394 for 3, a solitary run behind England.

 The crowd poured in by the thousands on the fourth day, eager to watch Rowe reach new milestones.
 As Tony Cozier said, “The whole of Barbados, it seemed, was there to see him bat… gates were broken, walls were scaled, and even high-tension electric cables were used as a means to enter.
 Rowe himself and other players had to be escorted through the mass to enter the ground through a fence.”